niess/python-appimage/docs/src/index.md

 ## Advanced installation

-The [basic installation](#basic-installation) scheme described previously has some limitations when using Python AppImages as a runtime.
-For example,  site packages need to be installed to a separate location.
-This can be solved by extracting a Python AppImage to an `*.AppDir` directory, e.g. as
+The [basic installation](#basic-installation) scheme described previously has certain limitations when Python AppImages are used as the runtime environment.
+For example, site packages need to be installed in a different location.
+This issue can be resolved by extracting a Python AppImage to an `AppDir` directory, e.g. as

 {{ begin("#advanced-installation-example") }}
 ```bash